 - Make sure your customer service phone is answered consistently and a voicemail is in place identifying your business, your hours of operation, and the best method for contacting your office again.

-What To Do After Receiving An ACH Return Code
+What To Do After Receiving An ACH Return

 After receiving an ACH return code, the first step your office should take is to contact the customer who made the payment if at all possible.
-With administrative codes such as insufficient funds or invalid account number, you may be able to clear up the issue and try to process the payment again.
+With administrative codes such as insufficient funds or an invalid account number, you may be able to clear up the issue and try to process the payment again.

-In the case of a chargeback code, you can narrow down the source by first researching what the code indicates, then speaking to the consumer.
+In the case of a chargeback code, you can narrow down the source by first researching what the ACH code indicates, then speaking to the consumer.

 If they are not blocking the payment, that means there is an issue originating from one of the banks being used for the transaction.
 You or your consumer will need to speak to the bank to clear up what is blocking the payment.